-- Associate in Applied Science in Police Science (available only to West Virginia State Police Cadets). - Associate in Applied Science in Occupational Development: All Options (available only to students who have participated in Department of Labor Apprenticeship programs).
+- Associate in Applied Science in Police Science are available only to West Virginia State Police Cadets. - Associate in Applied Science in Occupational Development: All options are available only to students who have participated in Department of Labor Apprenticeship program.

 APPLICATION PROCESS